attachmentsme/developer-blog/cloudfront.md

 ![After CloudFront](./images/cloudfront/after-cf.png)

-wowza! we went from the original 8-seconds down to approximately 500 miliseconds to pull in all of the landing-page's assets.
+wow! page-load-times went from the original 8-seconds, down to approximately 500 milliseconds, a 1600% improvement.

-Well worth the trouble, and a valuable lesson learned.
-To improve the user experience of your website, I suggest pulling your assets in to a CDN such as CloudFront sooner rather than later.
+Pulling in CloudFront was definitely well worth the trouble, and we learned a valuable lesson about the benefits of CDNs.
+To improve the user experience of your website, I suggest pulling your assets in to a CDN such as CloudFront sooner rather than later -- other performance improvements are micro-optimizations comparatively.

 -----------------
-_Benjamin Coe_ is the cofounder of [Attachments.me](https://attachments.me), he can often be found [tweeting](https://twitter.com/#/benjamincoe) and [coding](https://github.com/bcoe).
+_Benjamin Coe_ is the co-founder of [Attachments.me](https://attachments.me), he can often be found [tweeting](https://twitter.com/#/benjamincoe) and [coding](https://github.com/bcoe).